 11.1.1 and 11.1.9 use longer filters for 16x16 blocks or larger.
-They use 5 samples at each side for 16x16 boundaries, and 5 or 7 samples for 32x32 or larger; the other proposals apply stronger deblocking only for 32x32 or larger.
+They use 5 samples at each side for 16x16 boundaries, and 5 or 7 samples for 32x32 or larger; the other proposals apply stronger deblocking only for any side >=32.
 Some proposals switch between different filter length depending on conditions such as sample differences over block boundary or at both sides.
 Conceptually similar to VTM deblocking, but typically taking more samples into account.
 Characteristics are in table below: